Heritage Project

 The heritage project was established in the early part of 2024 and initially saw a number of people interested in helping with it meet at Cup Finals weekend in April.

+A smaller core project group was subsequently established to define its scope and to drive things forward from the period 2024 to 2028.
 As part of Volleyball England’s vision to be ‘an organisation that creates a deep-rooted sense of belonging for everyone within our community’ it aims to ensure that the present and future of the sport is connected to the past.

 The four overarching project themes